jetthoughts/jetthoughts.github.io/content/blog/how-setup-default-values-for-attributes-in-ruby-on-rails-programming/index.md

 end
 ```

 ## Option 3: Use `before_validate` callback.
-Set the default value in the model, when it is missed
+Set the default value in the model when it is missed

-In Ruby on Rails, you can set default values for attributes in the model by using `before_validation`.
+In Ruby on Rails, you can use `before_validation` to set default values for model attributes.

-This is a great way to ensure that your models always have valid attributes, and it's really simple to do:
+This is a great way to ensure that your models always have valid attributes, and it's elementary to do:

 ```ruby
 class User < ApplicationRecord